Where do we plant trees?

 Can trees live in Greenland?

-While Greenland may be thought to lack trees, today the island is host to a growing population of shrubs (birch, alder, rowan and willow) and trees planted by people.
-Climate conditions have been warming the past 150 years and increased rainfall has made southern Greenland an excellent site for tree growth today.
-In fact, since 1953, people have added an estimated 300.000 trees in several locations across southern Greenland.
+While Greenland may be thought to lack trees, today the island is host to a growing population of shrubs (birch, alder, rowan (mountain-ash) and willow) and trees planted by people since the 1890s.
+Climate conditions have been warming the past 150 years and increased rainfall has made southern Greenland a favorable site for tree growth today.
+Since 1953, people have added an estimated 300.000 trees across southern Greenland.

 Why not plant in an environment where tree growth (CO2 sequestration) is faster?
 Isn’t afforestation more effective in the tropics?